Our water rights were granted August 21st 1915.

-In 1994 our District purchased a Privately funded 1 megawatt power plant!!
-This power plant helps to offset water rates paid by the patrons of EPID.
+In 1994 the District purchased a Privately funded 1 megawatt power plant!!
+This power plant helps to offset water rates of EPID.
 We have one of the lowest rates in the County.
-Our power plant operates during the rainy season , which begins sometime in October and will run through the end of March.
+Our power plant operates during the rainy season , which begins around October and will run through the end of March.
 The more water we get through the Nichols gap the better it is for the district.

 During the Off Season

 Winter storms can be very powerful.
 Heavy rains and strong winds cause a lot of damage to road and water ways.
 This keeps the crew on their toes during the winter months.
 Wash outs can't always be prevented.
 Mother Nature still rules the roost when it comes to the ground movement.
 We can help by lining our canals with gunite to prevent the erosion of the soil.
 The crew is always trying to improve the delivery system by monitoring water levels and cleaning branches/ limbs from canals.